National Guard Fast Facts

 The National Guard consists of the Army National Guard and the Air National Guard.

-The National Guard was formed in the 17th century as the militia of the colonists in North America.
+The National Guard was formed in 1636 as the militia of the colonists in North America.

-The Marquis de Lafayette, on a visit to the United States in 1824, popularized the term "national guard" as a description for the various states' militias.
-The title was formalized by federal legislation in 1916.
+The Marquis de Lafayette, on a visit to the United States in 1824-1825, helped popularize the term "national guard" as a description for the various states' militias.
+The title was formalized by federal legislation in 1903.

 Other reserve groups have no affiliation with the National Guard.
-(Ex.
-Army Reserve)
+(Example: Army Reserve)

-Each U.S. state, territory and Washington DC has its own National Guard.
+Each US state, territory and Washington DC has its own National Guard, per the US Constitution.

-The National Guard takes an oath to perform state or federal missions and can be deployed for either.
-A governor can call up troops to assist in national disasters, and the president can order troops for federal missions both domestically and in foreign nations.
+National Guardsmen swear an oath to perform state or federal missions and can be deployed for either.
+A governor can call up troops to assist in national disasters or civil disturbances and the president can order troops for federal missions both domestically and in foreign nations.

-In times of peace, the National Guard trains one weekend a month and two weeks during the year.
+In times of peace, the National Guard trains or "drills" one weekend a month and two weeks during the year.

-Immediately after the September 11 attacks, 50,000 guardsmen were called up to perform federal and state missions.

 Ohio Governor James Rhodes called up approximately 100 Ohio National Guardsmen in May 1970 to disperse an angry crowd of students at Kent State University.
-Guardsmen shot and killed four students.
+Guardsmen shot and killed four students, and injured nine others.

 Some of the National Guard's international federal mobilizations include the Berlin crisis of 1961 and peacekeeping missions in Bosnia and Herzegovina.